The C*-algebra of the Boidol group: Introduction and notations

-{ In this paper, we consider {{Boidol's group $G=\exp \g$, which is of dimension 4}}.{{ We can write down { precisely} the dual space $\widehat G$ using the structure of the space $ \g^*/G$ of coadjoint orbits}} and determine its topology. {{We decompose this orbit space}} into the union of a finite sequence $(\Ga_i=S_i\setminus S_{i-1})_{i= 0}^d$ {{of relatively closed }}subsets.
-On each of the sets $\Gamma_i$, the orbit space topology is Hausdorff and the main question is {{to understand the operator fields $ \hat a, a\in C^*(G)$}}, in particular the behaviour of the operators $\hat{a}(\gamma)$, $\gamma\in \Gamma_i$, when $\gamma$ approaches elements in $S_{i-1}$.
-For each of these sets $\Gamma_i$, we obtain different conditions for the C*-algebra.}
+In this paper, we consider this Boidol group $G= \exp \g$, which is the only non-$\ast$-regular exponential Lie group of dimension 4 (see ~\cite{Boi2}).
+We will write down precisely the dual space $\widehat G$ of Boidol's group $G= \exp \g$ using the structure of the coadjoint orbits in $\g^*/G$ and determine its topology.
+We decompose this orbit space into the union of a finite sequence $(\Ga_i=S_i\setminus S_{i-1})_{i= 0}^d$, where $d= 3$, of relatively closed subsets.
+On each of the sets $\Gamma_i$, the orbit space topology is Hausdorff and the main question is to understand the operator fields $ \hat a, a\in C^*(G)$, in particular the behaviour of the operators $\hat{a}(\gamma)$, $\gamma\in \Gamma_i$, when $\gamma$ approaches elements in $\GA_{i-1}$.
+For each of these sets $\Gamma_i$, we obtain different conditions for the group C*-algebra.
+Since the spectrum of Boidol's group has more layers than the spectra of the other groups of dimension less than or equal to $4 $, the analysis of the behaviour of the operator fields $\hat a, a\in C^*(G), $ is more involved.

-{ We first recall the following definitions which were given in \cite{Be-Be-Lu}.}
+We first recall the following definitions which were given in \cite{Be-Be-Lu}.
+Let $\H$ be a Hilbert space and $\B(\H)$ denote the algebra of bounded linear operators on $\H$.